Monday mornings are always tough. You’re finally coming down from the weekend high and have to face the reality of another week.

 A little bit of exercise can go a long way in boosting your mood.
 We’ve all heard this before but it helps so much when you think about it.
 Pair it with a morning music playlist and you are looking at one of the best coping mechanisms to use as a Monday mood booster.

 This has already been covered in the physical self-care ideas post but I’ll reiterate it here.
-Committing to some form of movement like a 30-minute walk or a light jog is all you need to help to clear your head and make you feel more motivated.
+Committing to some form of movements like a 30-minute walk or a light jog is all you need to help to clear your head and make you feel more motivated.

 2. Eat Breakfast